elastic/kibana/x-pack/solutions/security/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 And all X rules have updates available that change their rule types When user opens the Rule Updates table
 Then X rules should be displayed in the table
-And user should see an enabled CTA to upgrade all rules When user clicks the CTA to upgrade all rules
-Then success message should be displayed after upgrade And all X upgraded rules should be removed from the table
+The button to upgrade all rules with should be disabled And the user should not be able to upgrade them directly from the table And there should be a message/tooltip indicating why the rule cannot be upgraded directly
 ```

 ### Rule upgrade workflow: rule previews